 Winyates Primary is an exceptionally strong performer by any measure.
 Attainment in the top 5% nationally, welcoming atmosphere, and robust pastoral care combine to create a school where ambitious children thrive.
 The federation has turbo-charged academic outcomes without sacrificing the warmth and humour that characterise the setting.
 For families within the tight catchment seeking a school where their child will be challenged, known, and supported, Winyates delivers on all fronts.
 The limiting factor is entry; demand far exceeds supply, and distance rules are strictly applied.
 Families not immediately adjacent to the school gates should prepare alternatives.
 For those fortunate enough to secure a place, this is a genuinely excellent choice.

 Yes.
 The school's June 2025 Ofsted inspection rated it Outstanding across all measured areas (Quality of Education, Behaviour and Attitudes, Personal Development, Leadership and Management, Early Years Provision).
-KS2 results place it in the top 5% of schools in England (FindMySchool ranking), with 94% meeting expected standards in reading, writing, and maths compared to 62% nationally.
-Progress measures in writing and mathematics rank in the top 1% nationally.
+KS2 results remain strong, with 80% meeting expected standards in reading, writing, and maths in the 2025 dataset.
+The school ranks 2,843rd out of 14,978 for primary academic outcomes and 3rd in Peterborough on the local ranking.
 The school has maintained Good or better ratings across three inspections (2018, 2024, 2025).

 Entry is highly competitive.
 The school received 41 applications for 15 Reception places (2.73:1 oversubscription).
 Places are allocated first to looked-after children and those with Education, Health and Care Plans naming the school, then by distance from the school gates.
 There is no formal catchment area; admission depends entirely on proximity.
 Families must live very close to secure a place.
 The school advises prospective applicants to verify their distance and list alternative preferences if they are not in the immediate vicinity.